-Brands across industries have discovered the powerful marketing benefits of product drops and collabs, and are regularly using them to make headlines, build hype, and get creative with their product offerings.
+Brands across industries have discovered the powerful marketing benefits of product drops and brand collabs, and are regularly using them to make headlines, build hype, and get creative with their product offerings.

-This list has to start with one of the most hyped product drop collaborations of all time.
+This list has to start with one of the most hyped product collaborations of all time.
 Louis Vuitton’s collaboration with Supreme was a landmark moment for product drops.
 It saw the underground skater brand that popularized the product drop trend team up with one of the oldest and most prestigious luxury brands.

-This collab is made all the more fun because less than two decades before the drop, Louis Vuitton hit Supreme with a cease and desist for using their logo.
+This brand collab is made all the more fun because less than two decades before the drop, Louis Vuitton hit Supreme with a cease and desist for using their logo.

 Fans camped outside stores around the world for days prior to this drop.
 The crowds were so large and excited, police in LA and NYC had to shut down the event.
 The drop sold out almost immediately, and within a day, items were going for twice the retail price on resale markets.